 - a) Financial:

-- The financial implications to Parkland County and the Off-Site Levy Bylaw are complex and included in the Annual Report.
+- The financial implications to Parkland County and the Off-Site Levy Bylaw are included in the Annual Report and align with growth objectives.

-- The Off-Site Levy Rates increased from a weighted average of \$107,495 per net hectare to \$109,555 per net hectare.
+- The Off-Site Levy Rates increased from an average of \$150,163 per net hectare to \$153,840 per net hectare.
 The rationale for these changes has been included within the Annual Report.

 - b) Legal/Risk:

 - None at this time

 - c) Program or Service:

 - None at this time

 - d) Organizational

 - None at this time